twl8n/expense_mgr/README.md

 - todo

-+ track current year, insert not using using_year.
+x track current year, insert not using using_year.

-* -6-1 causes date to be blank.
+x -6-1 causes date to be blank.

++ create report of sums by category

+select * from (select (select name from category where id=entry.category) as category,sum(amount) as sum from entry group by category) as inner order by sum;

 * normalize date from mm-dd to MM-DD require zero left pad.